CassiusCle/kpn_dsh_helloworld/README.md

  The first step in this tutorial is to clone this git repository to your local machine.
 A simple way to do this is as follows:
  1. Get the HTTPS URL of this repository by clicking on the <!---green `<> Code`--> <img src="https://user-images.githubusercontent.com/24662859/220602264-cd6f39d2-e2fb-41d1-a466-6994c38a8c57.png" height="30"/> button on this git page.
  2. Open the terminal on your machine
- 3. Navigate to the directory to which you want to clone the code repository[^1]
+ 3. Navigate to the directory to which you want to clone the code repository[^1] (e.g. your downloads folder)
  4. Run the following command:

         git clone <git URL>